Dark Brown 🎨 RGB Color Code: #654321

 typically light to medium brown, they range in color from whitish to dark brown or blackish gray.
 The cephalothorax and abdomen are not necessarily the

-brown sugar) to 6.5% molasses (dark brown sugar) based on total volume.
+brown sugar) to 6.5% molasses (dark brown sugar) based on its total volume.
 Based on total weight, regular commercial brown sugar contains up to 10% molasses

 after black hair.
 It varies from light brown to a medium dark hair.
 It is characterized by higher levels of the dark pigment eumelanin and lower levels of